michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/skills-safety-and-tools.md

 * Change blades and bits, and know when those changes are necessary&nbsp;
 * Properly use extension cords&nbsp;

 SAFETY TIP: Be careful not to use power tools in wet conditions.
 Always unplug power tools immediately after each use.
 Also, power tools must be used under the supervision of an adult at all times during the mission trip.
-Let’s say our favorite safety phrase all together: My safety is my number one job\!&nbsp;
+Let’s say our favorite safety phrase altogether: My safety is my number one job\!&nbsp;

 &nbsp;

 **STATION 6: TAPE MEASURES/CHALK LINES/LEVELS&nbsp;**

-Supplies Needed: tape measures, chalk lines, levels, various objects to measure and check level, speed square (optional), T-square (optional)&nbsp;
+Supplies Needed: tape measures, chalk lines, levels, various objects to measure and check the level, speed square (optional), T-square (optional)&nbsp;

 Participants should learn how to:&nbsp;